-What if a student does not complete their APEx in the semester they registered?
+What if I do not complete my APEx in the semester I registered?

-While we strongly encourage students to register for the APEx in the semester in which they anticipate completing APEx requirements, we understand there is a possibility that the requirements may not be completed at the end of the semester.
-In this case, students will be allowed to complete the APEx in the subsequent semesters without financial or academic penalties after requesting an extension.
-Please see complete Incomplete Grades Policy above for guidance.
-An extension must be granted for each subsequent semester the student did not complete their APEx.
+While we strongly encourage students to register for the APEx in the semester in which they anticipate completing APEx requirements, we understand there is a possibility that the 120 hours may not be completed at the end of the semester.
+In this case, students will be given an incomplete grade and be allowed to complete the APEx in the subsequent semester (there will be no tuition penalties).

-Does the APEx show up on the acdemic transcript?
+Does the APEx show up on my transcript?